What is a Cloud Data Warehouse?

 Traditional Vs. Cloud Data Warehouse Differences

 A traditional data warehouse is an architecture for organising, storing and accessing ordered data, hosted in a data centre on premises owned by the organisation whose data is stored within it.
-It is of a finite size and power and is owned by that organisation.
+It is of finite size and power and is owned by that organisation.

 A cloud data warehouse is a flexible volume of storage and compute power, which is part of a much bigger public cloud data centre and is accessed and managed online.
 Storage and compute power is merely rented.
 Its physical location is largely irrelevant apart from for countries and/or industries whose regulations dictate their data must be stored in the same country.